smellems/smellems.github.io/_posts/2019-02-07-Getting-open-source-software-open-standards-into-gc.markdown

 - 2018-08 - Present at Open Source Summit North America in Vancouver - [First presentation](https://events.linuxfoundation.org/wp-content/uploads/2017/11/BoF-Using-OSS-to-Build-the-Digital-Workspace-for-the-Government-of-Canada-S%C3%A9bastien-Lemay-Treasury-Board-of-Canada-Secretariat.pdf) - [Second presentation](https://events.linuxfoundation.org/wp-content/uploads/2017/11/Open-Standards-and-Open-Source-Software-in-the-Government-of-Canada-S%C3%A9bastien-Lemay-Treasury-Board-of-Canada-Secretariat.pdf)
 - 2018-09 - *Publication of the [GC Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html)
 - 2018-09 - *[Open First Day](https://canada-ca.github.io/ofd-joep/en/open-first-day-agenda.html)
+- 2018-10 - Writing the [Guides](https://github.com/canada-ca/open-source-logiciel-libre#open-source-software) for using open source software, publishing open source code and contributing to open source software communities.
 - 2018-12 - *Publication of [Directive on the management of IT](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) with mandatory procedures for enterprise architecture.
 - 2018-12 - *Publication of [Digital Operations Strategic Plan: 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html)
-- 2019-01 - Lead [active development of the ORE](https://github.com/canada-ca/ore-ero/projects/1) in collaboration with the City of Montréal
+- 2019-01 - Lead active development of the [Open Ressource Exchange](https://github.com/canada-ca/ore-ero/) in collaboration with the City of Montréal
+- 2019-02 - End of my secondment at TBS with GCTools team

 \* Not directly responsible but I contributed to the content or organization

 The first Open Whitepaper is currently in the final stages of approvals and should be published soon (I hope).
 TBS now has a team (Guillaume Charest) working on the open source software file.
 When I arrived, there was no one officially.
 I leave him a lot of pressure to continue the necessary work to clarify the legal and procurement side.
 Of course I'm not going to disappear, I'm simply going back to Canadian Heritage and I'm going to continue to be active in the community.

+**Update**: In January 2020, TBS published the [Open Frist Whitepaper](https://www.canada.ca/en/government/system/digital-government/open-source-software/open-first-whitepaper.html) and the Guides for [Using Open Source Software](https://www.canada.ca/en/government/system/digital-government/open-source-software/guide-for-using-open-source-software.html), [Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/open-source-software/guide-for-publishing-open-source-code.html) and [Contributing to Open Source Software](https://www.canada.ca/en/government/system/digital-government/open-source-software/guide-for-contributing-to-open-source-software.html).

 ## An active community

 There has always been a community of open source software users in the GC who promote these solutions in their respective departments.
-I encourage you to continue, even if sometimes it’s discouraging!
+I encourage you to continue, even if sometimes it's discouraging!
 Point to the Directives and Guidance and say that this is the direction that TBS wants for the whole GC.

 I would also like to draw attention to the fact that the discussions we held at the CSPS were organized by the community, without the official support of a department.
 I was in a café in Ottawa, with Guillaume and Gabriel Cossette, and we just decided that we were going to do it, find people interested in helping us with micro-missions and we were on our way.
 Of course I used my position at TBS to ask the CTO if he wanted to be part of the discussion and for the CIO to share the invitation with the other CIOs.
 But now I know we could have done that anyway.